 -The cut-off point to obtain a P is C–.

 -The instructor will submit only conventional letter grades to the Registrar's Office.
 This office will then convert the grade to P or F. (An instructor does not know which students are taking a course on a pass/fail basis.

 Note: Students must declare their intention to take a course under the pass/fail option when they register or during the first FIVE DAYS days at the beginning of the new term.
 Students may also select to return to the letter grading system during this same time period.
 The selection on record after the first week of classes cannot be changed.

-Messiah tuition, room, $1,265 off-campus study fee, and students services fee.
+Messiah tuition, room, and students services fee.

 - tuition, housing